-December 31, 2004
+mber 31, 2004 December 31, 2003

 Raw materials and supplies \$ 191.4 \$ 180.2

-Work in progress 45.4 18.0
+Work in progress · 45.4 • 18.0

 Finished goods 498.8 398.7

 Total \$ 735.6 \$ 596.9

 In the normal course of operations, the Company exchanges raw materials with other companies.
 No gains or losses are recognized on these exchanges, and the net open exchange positions are valued at the Company's cost.
-The amount included in inventory under open exchange agreements receivable by the Company at December 31, 2004 was \$1.1 million (2.1 million pounds of feedstock and products), which represented the amount to be received by the Company at December 31, 2003 was \$6.6 million (18.7 million pounds of feedstock and products), which represented the amount payable by the Company under open exchange agreements.
+The amount included in inventory under open exchange agreements receivable by the Company at December 31, 2004 was \$1.1 million (2.1 million pounds of feedstock and products), which represented the amount to be received by the Company under open exchange agreements.
+The amount deducted from inventory under open exchange agreements owed by the Company at December 31, 2003 was \$6.6 million (18.7 million pounds of feedstock and products), which represented the amount payable by the Company under open exchange agreements.